algorithmiaio/dev-center/_pages/integrations/arize.md

 {% endhighlight %}

 ## Generating explainability values using SHAP
 SHAP (SHapley Additive exPlanations) is a game theoretic approach to explain the output of any ML model.
 For in-depth details on how to use the shap library, visit [SHAP Core Explainers](https://shap-lrjball.readthedocs.io/en/docs_update/generated/shap.Explainer.html#shap-explainer).
-The code below creates a visual to verify that SHAP values are being properly generated for explainability:
+The code below creates a visual to verify that SHAP values are being properly generated for explainability (to generate the plot, you'll need to install `matplotlib`):

 {% highlight python %}
 import shap